Spanish frigate Villa de Madrid: Chincha Islands War

 The 19th-century painting The Battle of Callao by Rafael Monleón y Torres (1843–1900).
 Numancia is at center.

 On the morning of 2 May 1866 the Spanish ships entered Callao Bay, beginning the Battle of Callao, the largest battle of the Chincha Islands War.
 Vencedora and the auxiliary ships stood off near San Lorenzo Island while the other six Spanish ships attacked Callao, with Numancia, Almansa, and Resolución assigned to bombard the northern part of the harbor while Villa de Madrid, Berenguela, and Reina Blanca shelled the southern part.
-Numancia fired the first shot at 11:55, and by the time the Spanish ships ceased fire at 16:40, all but three guns of the harbor defenses had been silenced.
-Villa de Madrid was hit five times, including by a 450 lb projectile that according to one source killed 14 men and wounded 13 and according to another inflicted a total of 35 casualties.
+Numancia fired the first shot at 11:55.
+During the ensuing battle, Villa de Madrid was hit five times, including a hit by a 450 lb projectile that according to one source killed 14 men and wounded 13 and according to another inflicted a total of 35 casualties.
 The projectile destroyed her boilers and disabled her.
 Vencedora towed her out of danger, but Villa de Madrid fired over 200 rounds at the Peruvian fortifications during the maneuver.
 In command of a battery of guns on Villa de Madrid′s main deck, Teniente de navío (Ship-of-the-line lieutenant) Manuel de la Cámara, a future almirante (admiral), played an active and conspicuous role in the battle, the guns under his command firing until they ran out of ammunition.
 Running low on ammunition, the Spanish squadron ceased fire entirely at 16:40 as dusk fell and fog began to form in the harbor; by then all but three guns of the harbor defenses had been silenced.
 The most significant combat action of Villa de Madrid′s career, the Battle of Callao coincidentally took place on the 58th anniversary of the Madrid uprising for which she was named.